Whose sustainability? Understanding and redefining just sustainability transformations through disability and queer perspectives

 Introduction

-A major adagio of the Sustainable Development Goals is “Leave no one behind,” implying that actions addressing the sustainability challenges of our time should not be only ecologically beneficial but also emancipatory for the most vulnerable and marginalized.
+A major adagio of the Sustainable Development Goals is “Leave no one behind,” implying that actions addressing the sustainability challenges of our time should not only be ecologically beneficial but also emancipatory for the most vulnerable and marginalized.
 Yet, many vulnerable and marginalized groups are often left behind in sustainability research and actions.

 Background